apache/apisix-website/blog/en/blog/2024/09/30/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/09/30/VW6dlYsu_sep-cover-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
-The main improvements include adding `attach-consmer-label`, `ai-prompt-decorator`, and `ai-proxy` plugins, and spporting GCP Secret Manager, etc. For detailed information, please read the monthly report.
+The main improvements include adding `attach-consumer-label`, `ai-prompt-decorator`, and `ai-proxy` plugins, and supporting GCP Secret Manager, etc. For detailed information, please read the monthly report.
 <!--truncate-->

 ## Introduction

 From its inception, the Apache APISIX project has embraced the ethos of open-source community collaboration, propelling it into the ranks of the most active global open-source API gateway projects.
 The proverbial wisdom of 'teamwork makes the dream work' rings true in our way and is made possible by the collective effort of our community.

-From September 1 toSeptember 30, a total of 10 contributors made 21 commits to Apache APISIX.
+From September 1 to September 30, 10 contributors made 21 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

 ## Contributor Statistics